tobega/tailspin-v0/TailspinReference.md

 * Basic type matches: `<{}>` matches any [structure](#structures), `<[]>` matches any [array](#arrays), `<''>` matches any [raw or tagged](#tagged-identifiers) string value,
   `<..>` matches any [raw or tagged](#tagged-identifiers) number or [measure](#measures), while `""` matches any measure.
 To match empty structures, use `{VOID}`, for empty arrays, use `[](0)`.
 * Matching a [defined data type](#defined-types), is done by simply putting the name of the defined type in the matcher, e.g. `<mytype>`
-  Note that matching here creates a tag context in which raw strings or numbers will match if they could be tagged with the name of the defined type, see [tagged identifiers](#tagged-identifiers).
+  Note that matching a defined type determines if the value could be assigned to a field of that name, so raw strings or numbers will match if they could be tagged with the name of the defined type, see [tagged identifiers](#tagged-identifiers), even though they remain untyped.
   The name of an [autotyped](#autotyping) field or tag can also be used as a defined type.
 * Equality, starts with an equal sign `=` followed by a [source](#sources), e.g. `<='abc'>` or `<=[1, 2, 3]>`;
   matches according to standard rules of equality, with lists being ordered.